crweiner/hacktoberfest-swag-list/README.md

 - **Notes**:
   - ToolJet have tagged issues on Github with the label good first issue for people who are not familiar with ToolJet's codebase.
 You can view them at: Issues for newcomers.
   - Additionally, ToolJet havve added labels for the frontend (ReactJS) and backend (NestJS).
-  - More Details can be found.[Here](https://blog.tooljet.io/hacktoberfest-2021/)
+  - More Details can be found [here](https://blog.tooljet.io/hacktoberfest-2021/)

 ---